 Do you have a sibling policy?

-If you already have a child at Shiplake, subsequent children sitting the assessments must at least achieve the minimum pass mark required.
-Their suitability at the College will also be considered and therefore whilst it is likely they will be offered a place, it is not guaranteed.
+A sibling's suitability for the College will be carefully considered, as with any application, therefore whilst it is likely they will be offered a place, it is not guaranteed.

 Is there a question that you would like us to answer that is not included in our FAQs?
 Please get in touch and we will endeavour to answer this.